slipwayhq/slipway_svg/README.md

 ## Optional Inputs

 - `background_color`: The background color to set the canvas before the SVG is rendered, in hex format (e.g. `#ccccff`).
+- `scale`: Whether to scale the SVG to fit the canvas.
+Defaults to `false`.

 ## Suggested Permissions